 Given the failure probabilities $p(\tax_i)$ of axioms, the diagnosis algorithm first calculates the a-priori probability $p(\md_j)$ that $\md_j$ is the target diagnosis.
 Since all axioms fail independently, this probability can be computed as~\cite{dekleer1987}:

-The prior probabilities for diagnoses are then used to initialize an iterative algorithm that includes two main steps: (a) selection of the best query and (b) update of the diagnoses probabilities given the query feedback.
+The prior probabilities for diagnoses are then used to initialize an iterative algorithm that includes two main steps: (a) the selection of the best query and (b) updating the diagnoses probabilities given query feedback.

 According to information theory the best query is the one that, given the answer of an oracle, minimizes the expected entropy of the set of diagnoses~\cite{dekleer1987}.
 Let $p(\qry_i = yes)$ be the probability that query $\qry_i$ is answered with $yes$ and $p(\qry_i = no)$ be the probability for the answer $no$.
-Let $p(\md_j | \qry_i = yes)$ be the probability of diagnosis $\md_j$ after the oracle answers $yes$ and $p(\md_j | \qry_i = no)$ be the probability for the answer $no$.
+Furthermore, let $p(\md_j | \qry_i = yes)$ be the probability of diagnosis $\md_j$ after the oracle answers $yes$ and $p(\md_j | \qry_i = no)$ be the probability after the oracle answers $no$.
 The expected entropy after querying $\qry_i$ is:

-The query which minimizes the expected entropy is the best one based on a one-step-look-ahead information theoretic measure.
+Based on a one-step-look-ahead information theoretic measure, the query which minimizes the expected entropy is considered best.
 This formula can be simplified to the following score function~\cite{dekleer1987} which we use to evaluate all available queries and select the one with the minimum score to maximize information gain: